fachat/MicroPET/CPLD/README.md

 Register 12 is used as follows:

-- Bit 0: - unused -
+- Bit 0: A8 of character memory start address
-- Bit 1: - unused -
+- Bit 1: A9 of character memory start address
-- Bit 2: A10 of character memory (40 column mode)
+- Bit 2: A10 of character memory start address
-- Bit 3: A11 of character memory (80 column double mode)
+- Bit 3: A11 of character memory start address
-- Bit 4: A12 of character memory (inverted)
+- Bit 4: A12 of character memory start address (inverted)
 - Bit 5: A13 of character pixel data
 - Bit 6: A14 of character pixel data
 - Bit 7: A15 of character pixel data